GA-Boston/Prework/part_3_-_programming_basics_&_version_control/ruby_25_hours.md

 Instead of attempting to install Ruby (and creating headaches at Installfest), test your chops with an online console at [REPL.it](http://repl.it/languages/Ruby) -- a tool for programming in Ruby online.

 - Print out all the numbers from 1 to 100
-- Write a method called *greet* that takes a person's name as an argument and **RETURNS* (not prints) "Hello" plus that person's name (i.e. `hello("You") ==> "Hello You!"`).
+- Write a method called `greet` that takes a person's name as an argument and **RETURNS** (not prints) "Hello" plus that person's name (i.e. `hello("You") ==> "Hello You!"`).
-- Write a method, `double`, that takes a number `num` as an argument and **returns** 2 times that number.
+- Write a method called `double` that takes a number `num` as an argument and **returns** 2 times that number.
-- Write a method, `is_even?`, that takes a number num as an argument and **returns** `true` if it is even and `false` otherwise.
+- Write a method called `is_even?` that takes a number num as an argument and **returns** `true` if it is even and `false` otherwise.
-- Write a "fizzbuzz" method that takes in an argument(x) and prints out all the numbers from 1 to X. HOWEVER, there are some exceptions.
+- Write a method called `fizzbuzz` that takes in an argument(x) and prints out all the numbers from 1 to X. HOWEVER, there are some exceptions.
 If the number is evenly divisible by 3, the method should print out "fizz" instead of the number.
 If the number is evenly divisible by 5, the method should print out "buzz".
 And, if the number is evenly divisible by both 3 AND 5, the method should print out "fizzbuzz".
 For example, calling `fizzbuzz(16)` should print out

 	```ruby
 		1